wstoettinger/emojiarea/README.md

 #EmojiArea

+**Note: this will probably not work like you expect at the moment.
+It is heavily under development.
+Some of the things below are not even true.**

 A small plugin for turning textareas into ones that support emojis.
 No external dependencies.
 Uses `contenteditable` for rendering.
 Bundles twitters twemoji set, but you are of course free to roll your own.

 ## What it looks like